LITW-Refined/EZStorage/README.md

   - Expose the storage inventory to hoppers, conduits or maschines
 - **Crafting Box**
   - This adds a crafting grid to the GUI of your Storage Core (compatible with NEI + clicking for easy crafting from the internal inventory)
+- **Portable Storage Panel**
+  - This adds a small item that features a wood panel with wireless access to your storage core.
+It's tier can be upgraded and a crafting grid can also be added.

 ## Mod Integration